emin10101/Algorithms/README.md

 # Algorithms
-I trained this algorithms.
+I studied with these algorithms